hoganphysics/sti3/docs/src/network.rst

 partner an **event target**.
 This is done by specifying the partner's DeviceID using ``addEventTarget(DeviceID)``.
 Unlike the case of a target server, which is exclusive, a device can be a partner event target of multiple other devices.
-This allows a device to receive events from multiple sources, allowing it to act as a shared resource.
-This can be useful when different pieces of hardware are tightly coupled, but should still logically be controlled by distinct device drivers.
+This way a device can receive events from multiple sources, allowing it to act as a shared resource.
+This may be useful in situations when different pieces of hardware are tightly coupled, but should still logically be controlled by distinct device drivers.

 For example, consider a multi-channel digital output device that is used to provide TTL triggers for a variety of other hardware with its different channels.
-The devices drivers of the other pieces of hardware may each declare the digital device as an event target, allowing them to request trigger events from the digital device as desired.
+The device drivers of the other pieces of hardware may each declare the digital device as an event target, allowing them to request trigger events from the digital device as desired.
 This way the digital device driver remains self-contained, but it is still available as a resource to the other hardware device drivers.